 My original concept for Body Harvest was to go back over my past sketches and sketchbooks and use the material of the past to create a new body of work for the future.
 The canvas being a mannequin enhances the idea of a corporeal body which evolves as it transitions from past to future.
 These new ‘skins’ I’m creating speak new volumes from the remains of the old.

 Through inviting other artists to donate me pieces of their past for creation of new limbs I’m no longer thinking of myself as a singular being but am evolving ideas on community cohesion.
 I am a singular being but the experiences I have are not since they are informed and inspired by the actions of others.
 We are moving forward together as a society.
 It is almost impossible to exist without human contact of some sort.
 Our collective pasts overlap and inspire who we are today.
 People who may not have featured in that past are here today to help evolve our futures.
 Our timelines are twisted and interwoven together, layered in sometimes obscure and incredible ways.
 The response I have created from the material of other artists is how it is, nothing more, nothing less.
 There are no fancy titles here.
 This is a merging of practices and timelines, a connection of minds over several periods of time in an attempt to connect with each other and a wider society.

-The masks are what interests me most and I can see Body Harvest evolving to include more faces than body parts.
+The masks are what interests me most and Body Harvest evolved to include more faces and heads than body parts.
 We all wear a mask, and many of us hide behind something which is perceived as socially acceptable.
 Not all of us are brave enough to share our histories and horrors although many people wear their scars (emotional and physical) in plain view.
-The faces I create as part of the Body Harvest collection are inspired by film and music rather than any personal experiences.
+The faces I created as part of the Body Harvest collection are inspired by film and music rather than any personal experiences.
 Some of the masks featured in the Body Harvest collection have been used by goldbringer in their recent music video for The Other Side created by Stone Letter Media.